RB-Lab/tribalizm/docs/specs.md

 46. ✅ The _system_ reassigns rejected _quest_ to antoter member (see usecases 26 & 29)
 47. ✅ The _system_ makes most charismatic member tribe _chief_
 48. ✅ The _system_ makes most wise member tribe _shaman_
+49. ❕ The _system_ notifies tribe members that tribe have new _chief_ or _shaman_
-49. ❕ A _member_ wants to leave the game (inc. _chief_ and _shaman_)
+50. ❕ A _member_ wants to leave the game (inc. _chief_ and _shaman_)
-50. ❕ A _member_ wants to be notified about the quest the day before it appointed (or other timeperiod? or add to calendar)
+51. ❕ A _member_ wants to be notified about the quest the day before it appointed (or other timeperiod? or add to calendar)
-51. ❕ A _tribe cheif_ wants to rename tribe and change description
+52. ❕ A _tribe cheif_ wants to rename tribe and change description

-Done: 30, In porgres: 1, Must: 5, Should: 15, total: 51
+Done: 32, In porgres: 1, Must: 3, Should: 16, total: 52

 ## Entities